THETECHYSASQUATCH/new-obd2-tool/README.md

 Do not download Code zip just use the releases download.
 Code is not tested yet.

+Windows Build commands work.
+Android, Linux, and macOS need some work so far.

 A comprehensive cross-platform OBD-II diagnostics and programming tool built with Flutter, supporting iOS, macOS, Android, Linux, Windows, and ARM-based devices.

 ## Features